Our Camps offer some of the finest outdoor experiences a Scout, his friends, and parents can enjoy anywhere, and here’s why:

 Each of our Camping programs is administered by a Nationally Certified Camp Director and all key staff are trained in their areas of responsibility.
 Our staff members are carefully selected and reflect the principles of Scouting.

 All of our camps feature facilities in natural surroundings.
-Our Adventure Day Camp, Taste of Scouting and Adventure Overnight Week are held at locations that are inspected for safety, cleanliness, and program suitability.
+Our Adventure Day Camp, Adventure Overnight and Taste of Scouting are held at locations that are inspected for safety, cleanliness, and program suitability.

 Knox Trail Council maintains an insurance policy which covers all Scouts while at camp.
 This policy is an excess policy, which means that benefits are paid in excess of the benefits paid by any other insurance which the individual or group may have.
 To summarize, if your Scout is injured at camp, your personal insurance becomes primary for coverage with the camp insurance picking up any remaining amount.
 If no other insurance is available, the council’s policy will cover expenses.

 Each of our camps undergoes one or more safety inspections prior to and during operation.
-Our camp was certified as Nationally Accredited by the BSA during the 2016 summer camp season.
-In addition, our American Camping Association Accreditation was renewed for another 4 years in 2015!
+Our camp was certified as Nationally Accredited by the BSA during the 2010 summer camp season.

 Cancellation of Programs